01amkr/MyCV/readme.md

 WEBSITE Description:
 Patient Management website with CRUD operations .

 ### PHP File Description
-PHP and HTML code written in index.php made in assign folder in /var/www/aman_kumar.
+PHP and HTML code written in index.php & all others made in assign folder in /var/www/aman_kumar.
-The website contains a static plain html part where details of the authors and the assignment is given Website also contains a html form where PHP is used to connect to the database and send the submitted form details to insert into the mysql database.
+The website contains a static plain html part where add,update ,delete,view are written where PHP is used to connect to the database and send the submitted  details to insert into the mysql database.

 Create connection to database using: \
 $con = new mysqli($server, $username, $password, $database);